rumca-js/Internet-Places-Database/README.md

  - Use 'votes' to see credibility of domains
  - Be careful, Internet is a dangerous space.
 You should know what you are doing when using this list

+# Example

+[Simple Search](https://rumca-js.github.io/search) uses domains that have votes > 0.

+You can check how this search works, and what is inside.

 # Sources of data

 Obtained by the [Django-link-archive](https://github.com/rumca-js/Django-link-archive) web crawler.